zekeli/menu3/README.md

     food = ["Pizza", "Hot dog", "Salad", "Soup"] c = m.menu("Please select a favorite food", food, "Your choice, 'q' to quit:")

-Print the food selected using a success message (you can also use 'fail', 'warn' and 'info' to get different colors)
+Print the food selected using a success message (you can use 'success', 'fail', 'warn' and 'info' to get different colors)

     m.success("You selected: " + food[c-1])